Najoj/yabsbashcourse/exercises/2/xargs/README.md

 Try to figure these out by doing them one step at the time.
 If you get stuck, move to the next point.

-Unless stated, you are assumed to use `xargs`, but feel free to try combining other commandns.
+Unless stated, you are assumed to use `xargs`, but feel free to try combining other commands.

 # Exercises for second session of Bash course on Yabs #